Do cyborgs dream of bionic sheep?

 pass

 If you didn't need to pass any arguments to your decorator, you could skip the factory part and define a decorator that directly returns the wrapper function.
-But since you want to pass the lock
+But since you want to pass the lock, you need this extra decorator function.

 You can also do so much more.
 You can abstract away the boilerplate code needed to set up parallel execution: